-Clarrus is a value-driven company founded by Jim Brosseau in 2002.
+Clarrus was founded by Jim Brosseau in 2002.
 We focus on improving project teams and the projects they work on, providing you with the tools to intentionally craft an effective team culture.

 In 2018, Clarrus acquired E.M.
 Sciences, a pioneer in the field of team soft skills development.
 We continue to run these materials created by Gary Robinson, and honour his philosophies.